Category: Innovation Infrastructure

-What causes the attraction of the City of The Hague on the global cybersecurity community?
+What causes the attraction of the The Hague and its region on the global cybersecurity community?
 Is it its centuries of heritage as the International City of Peace and Justice?
 Is it the presence of the many large organizations such as NATO/ NCIA, Europol and the International Court of Justice?
 Is it the high quality of life, its large international community and the many international schools?

 City of peace, justice and security